DavyStresser/Task-Manager-API/README.md

 # Task Manager WDC - Reprograma Jucás

-Task Manager is a Full-Stack application developed in `React` and `Node.js` to complete the [Web Development Course](https://emanuelquintino.github.io/Page-WDC/) offered by `Reprograma Jucás`.
+Task Manager is a Full-Stack application developed in `React` and `Node.js` to complete the offered by `BRF SA`.
 It was created with tools for users to manage, monitor and generate reports on their tasks in an organized and intuitive way, in addition to having a responsive version for use on cell phones.

 ![home-layout](./src/assets/home-layout.png)